imfsiddiqui/brepo/README.md

 - **Copilot Commit Guidance:** Conventional Commits instructions for Copilot and VS Code integration, ensuring consistent commit messages.
 - **Customization Friendly:** All configuration files and templates are easy to modify for specific needs and workflows.
 - **VS Code Workspace Support:** Predefined workspace and editor settings for a consistent development experience.

 <p align="right"><a href="#top">☝️</a></p>

+## 🏆 Use Cases

+- **Rapid Prototyping:** Quickly spin up new repositories for experiments, prototypes, or MVPs with a solid foundation.
+- **Standardize Projects:** Standardize project structure and workflows to reduce initialization time and improve productivity.
+- **Open Source Projects:** Ensure new open source repositories follow best practices for documentation, licensing, and automation from day one.

+<p align="right"><a href="#top">☝️</a></p>